Auxiliary in business to buy medical equipment & amenities for hospital

 Poinsettias for Patients

 Poinsettias for Patients started in 2010 and each year excellent plants are sold for Christmas.
-Grown at Hilltop Nurseries (just up behind the hospital), the Auxiliary pockets half the sales made and uses it for a particular project each year.
+Grown at Hilltop Greenhouses (just up behind the hospital), the Auxiliary pockets revenues from half the sales made and uses it for a particular project each year.

 Poinsettias in various sizes and colours, as well as other plants and planters are great decorating items.
-They are sold to businesses, clubs, churches, and individuals for public places and homes.
+They are sold to businesses, clubs, churches, and individuals for public places, for gifts, and for homes.
 They make fabulous seasonal presents as well as corporate gifts.
-Recently we have introduced a doubly charitable item: Besides buying an item to benefit the hospital, Poinsettia Santas have been given to patients stuck in hospital over the holidays, an anonymous gift of a poinsettia for their rooms.
-Buyers of Christmas plants often added a couple to their orders.
-This year we have FrontLine Santa.
-Last year dozens of you donated plants to give to patients.
-This year, we are turning our attention to the front line healthcare workers.
-Help us celebrate our front line workers.
-When you are buying poinsettias for yourself, you can add a FrontLine Santa donation to your order.
-For $20 we gave a healthcare worker an anonymous poinsettia to express your appreciation.
+Recently we have introduced a doubly charitable item: Besides buying an item to benefit the hospital, Poinsettia Santas have been given to patients stuck in hospital over the holidays, an anonymous gift of a poinsettia for their rooms, and poinsettias have been given to many front line workers.
+Buyers of Christmas plants often add Santa donations to their orders.
+In previous years, Poinsettia Santa provided hospitalized patients with a poinsetta.
+Last year we had FrontLine Santa and gave 3 departments of front line workers poinsettias for Christmans.
+This year it will be Security and Emergency Room workers who get the gifts.
+Last year dozens of you donated plants to give anonymously.
+For $20 we will give an anonymous poinsettia to express your appreciation.

 The Auxiliary knitters provide the Shop with baby layettes, caps, booties, etc..
 Knitter are provided with the wool and patterns.